 Negative: Coldness, menace, oppression, and heaviness

 Black color symbolizes elegance, power, mystery, and security and is highly deployed in the retail market.
 But the color represents anger and sadness as well.
 Scores of fashion retailers leverage black color to design their logos for successful branding.
-Besides that, black is a readable color along with the white background.
+Besides that, black is a readable color along with a white background.
 Hence, the retailers take full advantage of the color while designing lifestyle banner images and icons to spice up their websites and entice visitors.

 Among the retailers, Nike and Chanel are using the black color on their websites.
 Chanel’s entire logo is black and they use many black and white images on their website to create consistency.
-If you browse their website, you can view the thick black top navigation background appearing.
+If you browse their website, you can view the thick blacktop navigation background appearing.
 Their CTA’s are black as well.
-When it comes to Nike, they use white, black, and, grey scheme for their website.
+When it comes to Nike, they use white, black, and, a grey scheme for their website.
 Their logo and font are black across the website.
 Like Chanel, they also have CTA’s in black to enhance visual appeal, thereby prompting you to add items to your cart.